MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-permission-issues.md

 ---
-title: Troubleshoot permission issues in Business Central cloud migration
+title: Permission issues in Business Central cloud migration
-description: Troubleshooting article for permission issues in Business Central cloud migration ms.author: jswymer ms.reviewer: jswymer ms.topic: troubleshooting ms.date: 04/18/2024
+description: Troubleshooting article for permission issues in Business Central cloud migration ms.author: jswymer ms.reviewer: jswymer ms.topic: troubleshooting ms.date: 04/24/2024
 ---

-# Troubleshoot permission issues in Business Central cloud migration
+# Permission issues in Business Central cloud migration

 This article explains how to diagnose and fix problems that you might encounter when you try to set up cloud migration.

-## Prerequisites

 ## Symptoms